gendercomics/website/src/intl/en/pageTeam.md

     matthias:
       name: Matthias Grieder
       textLead: >
+        **Matthias Grieder**
+      textAbout: >
         **Matthias Grieder** is Designer specialised in User Experience and Usability.
 He understands context by observation, listening and curiosity to find solutions and integrate the best idea.
-      textAbout: >
-        tbd
+      email: matthias@zeitvertrieb.net
       linkedIn: matthias-grieder
-      email: matthias@zeitvertrieb.net